jonnor/projects/jewelry/README.md

 * SR54 11.6x3.1mm 80mAh 1.5V
 * SR44 11.6x5.4mm 140mAh 1.5V

-##
+## Structures

 * Necklace, 2 parts on front connected with a tube.
 LED (and switch?) in one, battery in other.
-* Pendant with small lit gemstone.
+* Pendant small.
+Eg with lit gemstone.
 LED and switch IC PCB underneath gemstone.
 Battery in/on clasp.
 * Pendant big.
 All electronics, incl battery, in pendant.

 ## Tested